How Much Does a Wedding Planner Cost in DC, MD, and VA? (2026 Real Talk Edition)

 Monica Browne

-Monica Browne is a highly talented and creative wedding planner and day-of coordinator.
-She is the owner and creative director at Monica Browne Weddings, serving all couples in Maryland, DC, and Virginia.
+Monica Browne is the owner and creative director at Monica Browne Weddings, a full-service wedding planner and day-of coordinator based in Bowie, MD, serving couples across Washington, DC, Maryland, and Northern Virginia.

 Back to blog